tc39/notes/meetings/2017-09/sept-26.md

 YK: This seems like a process for stage 2.
 Stage 2 is draft level of quality.

-MS: This wont make it for ES2018 so why rush through stages?
+MLS: This wont make it for ES2018 so why rush through stages?

 DE: Stage 1 or Stage 2 doesn't change anything.